whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 ###### Duplicate a file descriptor

 Once again, we encounter ourselves with our buddy Dup2.
-This syscall will make our communication with the compromised device interactive by copying into the file descriptors STDIN (0), STDOUT (1), and STDERR (2).
-Just like the last time, a loop that is executed three times will be implemented which performs such task as long as the zero flag (ZF) is not set.
+This syscall will make our communication with the compromised device interactive by duplicating the file descriptors
+STDIN (0), STDOUT (1), and STDERR (2) into our connection.
+Furthermore, as this requires for dup2 to be iterated 3 times, a loop that is executed in such circumstances will be implemented that performs such task as long as the zero flag (ZF) is not set.
+Arguments are the following: ```int dup2(int oldfd, int newfd);```

 ```term
 dup2: